Package 'nonprobsvy'

 method_selection

-a character indicating the method for propensity scores estimation.
+a character (default logit) indicating the method for the propensity score link function.

 method_outcome

-a character indicating the method for response variable estimation.
+a character (default glm) indicating the method for the outcome model.

 family_outcome

-a character string describing the error distribution and the link function to be used in the model, set to gaussian by default.
-Currently supports: gaussian with identity link, poisson and binomial.
+a character (default gaussian) describing the error distribution and the link function to be used in the model.
+Currently supports: gaussian with the identity link, poisson and binomial.

 subset